 - dead trees can also harbor bees and they'll get seriously annoyed when you start cutting up their living room

-Chainsaw basics video: There are lots of great YouTube videos about chainsaw basics and how to cut down a tree, but make sure the video you're watching was created by experienced professionals.
+Here are a couple of YouTube videos: the first video shows how to fell a tree and targets the intermediate or advanced chainsaw user, and the second video covers choosing the right chainsaw for all users.
+There are lots of great YouTube videos about chainsaw basics and how to cut down a tree, but make sure the video you're watching was created by an experienced professional.